 Preventive benefits are covered at 100% and outstanding protection for inpatient, outpatient and ER are generally included.
 Student Medical Center coverage on campus is often considered inside the network, and therefore included in a policy.
 Even if you're on a tight budget, there are several excellent options.

 Before determining which option is the most affordable, it is important to understand the health insurance requirement of the college.
-Here in Ohio, each university has different compulsory coverages.
+Here in Ohio, each university has different compulsory coverage.
 Whether you are attending Miami, Ohio State, Toledo, Cincinnati, Kent State, Bowling Green, or any other school, there will be slight differences in the specific mandatory benefits.

 We have listed below several of the most common requirements, which are also recommended by the American College Health Association Standards for Student Health Insurance Plans.